-For commercial real estate professionals, one of the key obstacles in finding new opportunities is learning how to find commercial property owners.
-There are very few databases that exist that allow someone to readily conduct a property owner search, and it’s awfully hard to pursue a deal without this critical information.
+For commercial real estate professionals, one of the key obstacles in finding new opportunities is knowing how to find commercial property owners.

 In this article, we’ll take a look at the different ways to find commercial property owners, and how that information can be used to source different types of commercial opportunities.

 Unfortunately, tracking down information on commercial property owners is challenging.
 Depending on your location, asset specialization, and of course, your role in CRE, searching for property owners can vary quite a bit.

 Even certain debt brokers, for example, will have to search for property owners in a much different way than another debt broker in an adjacent county.

 With that, we’re going to take a look at the best ways to find commercial property owners in any county, for any CRE professional type.
 In this post, we’re going to cover the following:

 - The Value of Property Owner Information →

 Reonomy let’s you search for properties based on a combination of location, asset type, sales, debt, building and lot, and ownership filters.
 Not only can your search be extremely granular, but the platform lends itself to an ability to run many different types of searches.